 This course is designed as a basic introduction to the sport of softball.
 Participants will gain an understanding of scorekeeping, various position responsibilities, and an overall knowledge of the sport.
+Credit: One semester hour.

 HWP 1421 INTRODUCTION TO INTERCOLLEGIATE WOMEN'S SOFTBALL II